 Who Are Retirement Mortgages For?

-While still living in their home until they pass away or enter long-term care.
+All of this while still living in their home until they pass away or enter long-term care.

 Furthermore, you might want to consider a retirement mortgage if:

-- You have an existing mortgage to settle – If your mortgage lender is pressing for an outstanding, final mortgage balance repayment.
+- You have an existing mortgage to settle: If your mortgage lender is pressing for an outstanding, final mortgage balance repayment.

-- You want to retire in your home – Instead of downsizing or moving to a retirement village.
+- You want to retire in your home: Instead of downsizing or moving to a retirement village.